JoffreC/CompanyContactsApp/README.md

 ng serve
 ```

+Change the URLs to the microservices if necessary in features/company/domain/services and features/contact/domain/services.
 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

 ## Code scaffolding